-- ii.
-Among the evaluation criteria of the performance of the board members, the score of "Participation in the Company's operation" is lower than other aspects.
-To improve the performance of this aspect, the Company will encourage its board members to spend more time on matters relating to the Board and provide more insights and suggestions on the risk management, internal control system and long-term development of the Company. - IV.
+- IV.
 The evaluation of targets for strengthening of the functions of the Board (ex.
 Establishing the Audit Committee, enhancing information transparency, etc.) during the current and immediately preceding fiscal years, and measures taken toward achievement thereof: The Company has established the Audit Committee on October 28, 2010.
 And the Company has held a shareholders meeting on June 15, 2022 and has passed the resolution of re-electing the Independent Directors with Dennis Lynn Segers, Jen-Lin (Norman) Shen, and Huei-Chu (Laura) Huang who are the Audit Committee members.
-The Company will see the necessity and invite its CPA, financial, operating, and auditing heads to sit in the meeting, and have them report annual financial statements, company's recent financial position, operation status, and internal audit results to ensure that the audit committee obtains complete and detailed information about the Company.

-(2) The state of operations of the Audit Committee
+The Company will see the necessity and invite its CPA, financial, operating, and auditing heads to sit in the meeting, and have them report annual financial statements, company's recent financial position, operation status, and internal audit results to ensure that the audit committee obtains complete and detailed information about the Company. - (2) The state of operations of the Audit Committee

-The main purpose of Audit Committee is assisting the Board of Directors in performing the supervision on the quality and faith of execution regarding accounting, audit, financial report process and financial control of the Company, the focuses of its practice in 2022 are set forth below:
+The main purpose of Audit Committee is assisting the Board of Directors in performing the supervision on the quality and faith of execution regarding accounting, audit, financial report process and financial control of the Company, the focuses of its practice in 2023 are set forth below:

-- I. Reviewing and approving the annual and quarterly financial reports. - II.
+- I. Reviewing and approving the annual and quarterly financial reports. - II .
 Reviewing and approving the business report and proposal for distribution of profit. - III.
-Reviewing and approving the amendments of internal control system, such as "Procedures for Acquisition or Disposal of Assets", "Rules and Procedures of General Meeting", "Rules and Procedures of Board of Directors Meetings", and "Rules of Conduct with Respect to Inside Information and Trading". - IV.
+Reviewing and approving the amendments of internal control system, such as the "Internal Control System and Internal Audit Procedure Computerized Cycle", the "Standard Operating Procedures of Processing the Request from Director(s)", and the "Non-assurance Services Concurrence Policy". - IV.
 Assessing the effectiveness of internal control system. - V. Reviewing and approving external auditor's independence, suitability and engagement. - VI.
-Reviewing and approving the proposal of 2023 audit plan.
+Reviewing and approving the proposal of 2024 audit plan. - VII.
+Reviewing and approving the appointment or reassignment of the Head of Financial and Accounting, the Head of Corporate Governance, and the Manager of Internal Audit. - MI.
+Reviewing and approving the grant of treasury share purchase right to nonexecutive employees